gdila/gdi-intermediate-js/readme.md

 You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or
+(a) taken HTML/CSS 101: Introduction to HTML and CSS with Girl Develop It or have equivalent knowledge,

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+(b) taken JavaScript 101: Introduction to JavaScript through Girl Develop It, or be familiar with JavaScript syntax, variables, arrays, conditionals, for and while loops, objects, event handling and DOM manipulation.

 ### Tech requirements:

  - Your laptop (Mac, PC, or Linux are all okay).
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A modern web browser - we recommend Google Chrome
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+We recommend Sublime Text

 ### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+ - Variables, including scope, local variables, global variables, and the this keyword.
+This is a review and a deeper dive into variables than we covered in 101
+ - Arrays, including join, map, and filter functions.
+Again, this is a review and then a deeper dive than covered in 101
+ - Functions, including function declarations, function expressions, hoisting, IIFEs, arguments, this, closures and the bind, apply, and call methods.
+A review of what we know already, then a deeper look at functions.
+ - Objects, including different ways to create objects, the built-in objects and the global object.
+A review of what we learned in 101, then a deeper look at objects.
+ - Object-oriented JavaScript, including prototypes and inheritance
+ - Advanced DOM Manipulation, including event delegation
+ - Ajax and JSON - including how to make asynchronous calls, parse JSON responses, and update the UI